emacadie/scheme-apps/tutorials/simply.scheme/chapter02.md

 Argument(s) not in domain.
 ```
 2.5: List the one-argument functions in this chapter for which the type of the return value is always different from the type of the argument.
+As far as I can tell, only number-of-arguments fits that criteria.

+2.6: List the one-argument functions in this chapter for which the type of the return value is sometimes different from the type of the argument.
+butfirst, butlast, count, even?, first, last, odd, vowel?

+2.7: Mathematicians sometimes use the term "operator" to mean a function of two arguments, both of the same type, that returns a result of the same type.
+Which of the functions you've seen in this chapter satisfy that definition?
++, -, /, *, and, expt, max, min, or, quotient, remainder.
+Mostly math functions.

+2.8: An operator f is commutative if f(a,b)=f(b,a) for all possible arguments A and B. For example, + is commutative, but word isn't.
+Which of the operators from Exercise 2.7 are commutative?
++, *, and, max, min

+2.9: An operator f is associative if f(f(a,b),c)=f(a,f(f(b,c)) for all possible arguments A, B, and C. For example, * is associative, but not /.
+Which of the operators from Exercise 2.7 are associative?
+Again, I think the answer is: +, *, and, max, min